LarryGF/terraHom/docs/Post-Install.md

 - In Config->General set the username and password
 - You'll be able to access it from anywhere now

+It's worth mentioning that usenet indexers and servers are two different things, indexers are added in Prowlarr while servers are added in SABnzbd

 ## Jackett (DEPRECATED)

 - __Jackett has been deprecated in favor of prowlarr, it is way easier to sync the indexers that way__